Directional association of TeV to PeV astrophysical neutrinos with radio blazars: Summary

 \section{Summary}

-Central parsecs of radio-bright AGNs were shown previously \citep{neutradio1} to be associated with astrophysical neutrinos above 200~TeV detected by IceCube.
-In this work, we analysed newly available information about lower energy muon-track events from 2008-2015.
-We demonstrated that the association holds for the entire range of energies studied by IceCube, from TeVs to PeVs.
-The combined post-trial significance of directional correlations found in two independent analises, at lower and higher energies, is $4.1\sigma$.
-Temporal correlation of neutrinos with AGN radio flares, found by \citet{neutradio1} for $E_\nu>200$~TeV, was not studied at lower energies due to the lack of public information about arrival times of individual IceCube events.
+Central parsecs of radio-bright blazars were shown previously \citep{neutradio1} to be associated with astrophysical neutrinos above 200~TeV detected by IceCube.
+In this work, we analyze newly available information about muon-track events from 2008-2015 with energies from a fraction of a TeV to a few PeVs.
+We demonstrate that the neutrino-blazar association holds for the entire energy spectrum.
+The combined post-trial significance of directional correlations found in two independent analyses, at lower and higher energies, corresponds to a chance probability of $p = 4\cdot10^{-5}$ ($4.1\sigma$).

-Extension of the neutrino-AGN association to lower energies changes our understanding of the neutrino production mechanism: higher-energy target photons are required to produce lower-energy neutrinos in the $p\gamma$ interactons, which is the most probable channel of neutrino production in AGNs.
-In radio-loud AGNs these target photons may be provided by the X-ray self-Compton radiation which inevitably accompanies the synchrotron radiation of non-thermal electrons observed in the radio band from the parsec-scale jet.
-High-energy neutrino emission and gamma radiation may be to an extent independent: they may be produced in different zones of the central parsecs in the AGN.
-This explains the lack of association between gamma-ray loud AGN and IceCube neutrinos reported in numerous previous studies.
+The extension of the neutrino-blazar association to lower energies changes our understanding of the neutrino production mechanism: higher-energy target photons are required to produce lower-energy neutrinos in the $p\gamma$ interactions, which is the most probable channel of neutrino production in blazars.
+In radio-loud blazars, these target photons may be provided by the X-ray self-Compton radiation, which inevitably accompanies the synchrotron radiation of non-thermal electrons observed in the radio band from the parsec-scale jet.
+High-energy neutrino emission and gamma radiation may be, to an extent, independent: they may be produced in different zones of the central parsecs in blazars.
+This explains the lack of association between gamma-ray loud blazars and IceCube neutrinos reported in numerous previous studies.